gbdevw/spring-soap-ws-hellow/README.md

 docker-compose build
 ```

 The .env file defines some env. variables that can be used to customize image tags, container repository used, etc...
-All images will be pushed in the same container repository and will be tagged this way : <DOCKERHUB_REPO>:<BASE_TAG>-<IMAGES_VERSION>
+All images will be pushed in the same container repository and will be tagged this way :

+<DOCKERHUB_REPO>:<BASE_TAG>-<IMAGES_VERSION>

-You can push all contiane rimages using Docker Compose :
+You can push all container images using Docker Compose :

 ```
 docker-compose push